semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 ##### forked\_pull\_requests

 The `forked_pull_requests` property is used for holding the `allowed_secrets`, and `allowed_contributors` properties.

 ###### allowed_secrets

 The `allowed_secrets` property specifies array of secrets names that are allowed to be exported into jobs triggered by `forked-pull-requests`.
 If the array is empty, no secret will be exported.

 ###### allowed_contributors

-The `allowed_contributors` property specifies array of contributors GitHub logins that are allowed to run workflows triggered by `forked-pull-requests`.
-If the array is empty, all contributors are allowed.
+The `allowed_secrets` property specifies an array of secrets names that are allowed to be exported into jobs triggered by `forked-pull-requests`.
+If the array is empty, no secret will be exported.

 #### schedulers